Trusted WordPress tutorials, when you need them most.

 Beginner’s Guide to Image SEO – Optimize Images for Search Engines

-When optimized properly, image search can bring many new visitors to your website.
-That’s why we put a lot of effort into optimizing our own blog images for keywords and SEO best practices.
+When users search for images related to your content, optimized images are more likely to appear in search results, driving traffic back to your website.
+At WPBeginner, we put a lot of effort into optimizing our own blog images for keywords and SEO best practices.

 Beginner's Guide to Image SEO - Optimize Images for Search Engines